 The repository for this article is found on GitHub.

 Tic-Tac-Toe is a very basic game and therefore extremely helpful to display the most elegant Artificial Intelligence algorithms.
 In this article, I will explain Forward Sampling implemented in a Tic-Tac-Toe player for you.
+Maybe you are interested in implementing Tic-Tac-Toe in the form of a web app?
+Then definitely read this article!

 Here, we will model the winning probability for our smart player by .
 Let denote the current state of the game (that is, the tiles we have picked and the tiles the opponent has picked).
 So, what is our probability to win?
 In order to simulate this, we pick a valid random action (a tile that is not occupied yet) and we evaluate our winning probability given the action we just picked ().
 Now, our opponent can pick any tile.
 The opponent also picks a random valid next action and denote this by .
 Now, it is our turn again.
 So, eventually, we end up calculating .